-This chapter helps you diagnose and remedy some of the problems encountered while using a TimesTen data store.
+The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

-This section describes what to check if you are unable to start or stop the TimesTen main daemon.
+This section describes what to check if you cannot start or stop the TimesTen main daemon.

 |Possible cause||What to do|